TrackMania: Copy protection system

 The PC games in the TrackMania series used a copy protection system called StarForce, which silently installed a driver with all versions of TrackMania Original, TrackMania Sunrise and the original TrackMania Nations.
 Many sources falsely reported that TrackMania Nations updated the StarForce drivers only if they were already installed, although versions released after May 28, 2007, installed the StarForce drivers on all computers even though TrackMania Nations is freeware.
 The original TrackMania United features StarForce restrictions built into the executable to check the software's key, but it does not install the driver.

 Although Valve originally included it in the system, on June 29, 2007, the company announced that the version of TrackMania United distributed via their Steam digital distribution platform would no longer include StarForce.

 TrackMania United Forever and TrackMania Nations Forever do not include StarForce.
 If they are applied as upgrades to version of TrackMania United or TrackMania Nations which include StarForce, they attempt to remove it.

 Spin-offs

 As the TrackMania games have grown in popularity, Nadeo started plans for two completely new games; namely, they began work on role-playing and first-person shooter games.
 These were first announced in 2009 through TrackMania United Forever, where the player's loading screen was replaced with images announcing either Shootmania or Questmania.
 On 19 February 2012, Nadeo officially announced Shootmania.
 On 10 April 2013, Nadeo released Shootmania on Maniaplanet.
-Questmania however was never released to this day.
+Questmania, however has not been released yet.